 - Meet with parents or guardians to discuss their children's progress, advise them on using community resources, or teach skills for dealing with students' impairments.

-- Modify the general kindergarten education curriculum for special-needs students.
+- Modify the general kindergarten education curriculum for students with disabilities.

 - Monitor teachers or teacher assistants to ensure adherence to special education program requirements.